wtfo-guru/fastapi-alembic-postgres/README.md

-# fastapi-alembic-postgres
+# fastapi-alembic-sqlalchemy
-Fastapi app with a alembic and postgres support.
+Fastapi app with a alembic and sqlite support.